etsuprun/halefdocs/openvxml.rst

 In this application, we will use the script block to classify the response to the question "Do you like pizza?" into one of two categories: yes or no. We will also send the user's response to a back-end service, which will then store it into a database.

 Fortunately, you don't need to know JavaScript to achieve the above goals.
-We've created a tool called WebGGS to help you.
+We've created a tool called WebGGS that will write the script for you.

 Drag a Script block and connect the Question block to it.

 Now, open WebGGS: https://videotelephony.halef-research.ets.org/webggs/

-Define the variable name: ``A_do_you_like_pizza``
+In WebGGs, define the variable name: ``A_do_you_like_pizza``

 Add some regular expressions representing potential responses to the question "Do you like pizza?" and corresponding semantic categories.
 Your WebGGS box should look like this: